-Policy # 430.00, page 10 #4 states: The offender shall sign an acknowledgement of receiving the PREA training and PREA related materials.
-This documentation shall be placed in the offender's record.
+Policy # 430.00, page 10 #4 states: The offender shall sign an acknowledgement of receiving the PREA training and PREA

-All residents receive PREA information no matter the length of their stay.
+All residents receive PREA information, no matter the length of their stay.
 PREA posters are posted on the walls and Handbooks with PREA information is provided to all youth.
 The PAQ contained uploaded proof of training with signatures of youth admitted to the facility in the last 12 months.
 The resident handbook covers all aspects of PREA, provides education on all topics associated with PREA Compliance and their right to be free of sexual abuse and sexual harassment.